Emmys flashback! See what the awards show looked like in 1997

 Michael J. Fox and Tracy Pollan

-Longtime loves Fox and Pollan looked dashing on the red carpet.
+Longtime loves Michael J. Fox and Tracy Pollan looked dashing on the red carpet.
 Fox was nominated for best actor on a comedy series for his role on "Spin City," but lost to "3rd Rock from the Sun" star John Lithgow.

 Helen Mirren